mattst88/build-id/README.md

 I found the `--build-id=...` flag but struggled to find a way to access the identifier it generates from within a running process.

-## The solution
+## The Solution
 The `dl_iterate_phdr` function is the critical piece of the puzzle, allowing the application to inspect the shared objects it has loaded.
 A callback function searches the program headers of each object loaded and finds the appropriate `.note.gnu.build-id` section.
-Mesa includes its own build-id into a collection of other data it hashes to produce the key to look up a shader in the on-disk cache, thereby ensuring that it will only load shader programs that were produced by the same build of Mesa.
+Mesa's build-id is included in the data that's hashed to provide the key to look up a shader in the on-disk cache.
+This ensures that Mesa will only load shader programs that were produced by an identical build.

 With the problem now solved and the code in successful use in Mesa since 2017, my hope is to make the technique more widely known and in doing so to save others time.
-The code very small and MIT licensed, so feel free to include the two source files into your project.
+The code is very small and MIT licensed, so feel free to include the two source files in your project.

 ## API
 ### Usage